 When it comes to vandalism and sabotage, it’s best to act as quickly as possible and to communicate the extent of the damage to the right people.
 How to address vandalism should always be part of a security team’s policies and procedures.

-2. Risk: Kidnapping, Ransoms and Extortion (KRE) and Hostage Situations
+2. Kidnapping, Ransoms, and Extortion (KRE), and Hostage Situations

-Some preventative measures that security teams can take in case of KRE is to keep the schedule and agenda of the person traveling on a need-to-know basis.
-On top of limiting access to the itinerary, Risk Management Magazine also recommends performing a risk review before travelling, becoming familiar with any “hot spots”, staying in the company of people you trust, and to not deviate too much from the itinerary without letting someone know first.
+Some preventative measures that security teams can take in the case of KRE is to keep the schedule and agenda of the person traveling on a need-to-know basis.
+On top of limiting access to the itinerary, Risk Management Magazine also recommends performing a risk review before traveling, becoming familiar with any “hot spots”, staying in the company of people you trust, and not deviating too much from the itinerary without letting someone know first.

 It may also be a good idea to have an insurance policy that covers KRE situations as these policies can cover the cost of services from an experienced crisis management team, including those who are most qualified to negotiate with the hostile party.

 If one of your employees does become a victim in a KRE situation, the early hours are critical in determining all the facts of the situation.
 According to Security Magazine, the communicator you select to engage with the captor should be able to influence the hostile party while avoiding confrontation.
 The communicator needs to then determine what is the financial criteria for the safe release of the victim.
 The initial counteroffer should never be made until there is proof of life.
 Other stakeholders that should be involved in various capacities are law enforcement, government officials, the victim’s family, and potentially, the media.

 Recently, there has been a global movement where we’ve seen increases in protests, rallies, mass public gatherings, and direct action.
 Protesters are a difficult challenge for security teams because it is difficult to gauge whether a peaceful protest will spiral out of control and turn into a more violent situation, putting you and the people inside your building at risk.